 Applications will be assessed on the following criteria:

-- Alignment with core values – How does the activity outcomes align with the core values?
+• Alignment with focus areas – How does the activity outcomes align with the focus areas (Growing a sustainable SA and/or Supporting innovation for future growth)?

 Funding decisions will be made by a panel that includes representatives from across SA Power Networks as well as our Community Reference Group and our Community Advisory Board.

-Applications will open 9am, Monday 6, March 2023 and close at 5pm, Monday 17 April.
-Register your interest and we’ll send you a reminder when applications are open.
+Applications will open 9am, Monday 4 March 2024 and close at 5pm Sunday 14 April.
+Register your interest, by competing the form at the top of this web page, and we’ll send you a reminder when applications are open.

 Applicants can only apply once per funding round.
 If you have applied in a previous round, you are welcome to reapply again if you meet all the criteria.

-A printable information sheet with all the questions and eligibility criteria will be available to download to assist organisations prepare their application.
+A printable information sheet with all the questions and eligibility criteria is available to download to assist organisations prepare their application.
 However, the application must be completed and submitted using the program’s online form.
 Any applications that are not submitted through the online form will be ineligible for consideration of funding.
-The information sheet will be available to download once applications open.

 Thinking about how you will evaluate impact is an important part of project planning and can help you think about what benefits your activity will deliver.